 Course requirements and grading criteria:

-- Quizzes(60% of the total/quarter): these will occur each Thursday(the day before, if ‘floater’ hits the course).
 There is a re-take policy for quizzes and is as follows:

 The hallmark of any academically successful student is diligence.
 In our circumstances, it is a “forward leaning” disposition towards academic work – its care and completion.

 The acquisition of this virtue should be highly sought-after for its applicability not only to academic studies, but a host of non-academic contexts throughout one’s life.